intellij-rust/intellij-rust.github.io/_docs/troubleshooting.markdown

 To force the project structure update, click **Refresh** in the Cargo tool window (or call **Refresh Cargo project** using `Help | Find Action`).
- You should see a notification about a successful update.
+ You should see a notification about the successful update.

 {% include h title="Macro expansion" %}